 How to Bring Your Hostess A-Game to Your Next Summer Party

-Late sunsets, al fresco dining, and relaxed social distancing guidelines mean you can spend your summer finally catching up on all the parties you missed hosting last year.
-But throwing a successful warm-weather bash means planning ahead to keep your guests comfortable on even the hottest days-or nights.
-Planners Christy Thiessen of Hello Gem Events and Sara Murray of Confetti and Company share their essentials for flawless summer hosting.
+Late sunsets and al fresco dining—there's nothing quite like entertaining in the summer.
+But throwing a successful warm-weather bash means planning ahead to keep your guests comfortable on even the hottest days or nights.
+Ahead, planners Christy Thiessen of Hello Gem Events and Sara Murray of Confetti and Company share their essentials for flawless summer hosting.

 Focus on the food.